-The third-largest church building in the world, the cathedral in Cologne is a UNESCO World Heritage site and a masterpiece of Gothic architecture.
-The Sanssouci Palace is one of the most beautiful historic palaces in Germany and often referred to as the Prussian Versailles.
+The third-largest church building in the world, the Cologne Cathedral is a UNESCO World Heritage site and a masterpiece of Gothic architecture.
+The Sanssouci Palace in Potsdam is one of the most beautiful historic palaces in Germany and often referred to as the Prussian Versailles.
 The Mercedes-Benz Museum in Stuttgart shows the 130-year history of the automotive industry from its start.
-The centre of Dresden's historic old town is full of stunning baroque architecture home to fine examples such as the Semperoper, Frauenkirche, and Zwinger.
+The center of Dresden's historic old town is full of stunning baroque architecture home to fine examples such as the Semperoper, Frauenkirche, and Zwinger.

-The Jasmund National Park on Rügen Island is the smallest and most beautiful national park in Germany, with thick forests growing next to the coast's high white chalk cliffs.
+The Jasmund National Park on the island of Rügen is the smallest and most beautiful national park in Germany, with thick forests growing next to the coast's high white chalk cliffs.
 The Volcanic Eifel region in the the far west of Germany boasts crater lakes such as the Daun Maar and numerous other signs of volcanic activity.
 The Saxon Switzerland National Park is an El Dorado for hikers with its imposing views of the Elbe Sandstone Mountains.
-From Krun you are offered a breathtaking view of four large mountain ranges which rise to over 200 meters.
+From Krun you are offered a breathtaking view of the Karwendel Mountains, four large mountain ranges that rise to over 200 meters.

 "The Grand Budapest Hotel" was nominated for Best Picture in 2015 and despite missing out on the award is hugely celebrated for its distinctive style and appearance.
 The fictional Republic of Zubrowka is not to be found in Hungary however, but in the German state of Saxony.
 The movie was filmed in ten locations in the town of Görlitz, including the Jugendstilhaus, Freisebad, Dreifaltigkeitskirche and the Untermarkt.
 The town is often referred as Görliwood due to the many number of films that have used the city to shoot scenes that were meant to take place in cities such as New York, Paris, and Frankfurt.